 See the meeting point of two seas at Prasonisi

 This is one of the most interesting natural wonders of the island and among those, I’ve seen in general.
-There is a road spliting the two seas which you can see from April until November.
+There is a road splitting the two seas which you can see from April until November.
 In the winter period, the seas cover it and form two independent islands.
-Whenever you walk on that road, you can see Aegean sea with waves from one side and calm Mediterranean sea from the other.
+Whenever you walk on that road, you can see the Aegean sea with waves from one side and calm Mediterranean sea from the other.

 Lindos is one of the biggest towns of Rhodes and you can easily spend a half day or more here to explore the white city with its narrow streets, historical sites, and beautiful beaches.
 You can climb to the Acropolis to visit the ancient ruins and see the view of the city from above or go through one of the panorama platforms outside of the city.